Strawberries From Your Own Garden

 Yes, that can happen, too: Phytophthora crown or root rot, Verticillium wilt, Rhizoctonia, powdery mildew, Anthracnose fruit rot, Botrytis mold, leaf spot diseases.

 I prefer to grow strawberries cleanly rather than spray for diseases and every little thieving critter.
 Strawberries often top the list of notorious “Dirty Dozen” crops, those which have the highest amounts of pesticide residue.
+Rinsing fruits and vegetables in saltwater removes more pesticide residue than other methods.

-Careful variety selection, favorable weather, and attention to growing practices will decrease the chances that your strawberry garden will fall prey to disease.
+Careful variety selection, favorable weather, and attention to growing practices can decrease the chances that your strawberry garden will fall prey to disease.
 There are remedies, both organic and non-organic, but don’t delay the treatment.

 Celebrate!